SmokePigDad/rpg-mcp-servers/README.md

 - **d10 Dice Pool Engine:** A complete replacement of the d20 system.
 The new engine correctly handles variable difficulties, successes, specialties, and catastrophic botches.
 - **WoD Health & Damage:** The HP system has been removed in favor of a proper Health Level tracker that manages Bashing, Lethal, and Aggravated damage.

-### 💬 **Designed for Interactive Storytelling**
-The toolset has been streamlined to support a "Describe -> Ask -> Resolve" gameplay loop.
-The AI uses generic, powerful tools to resolve player choices, making for a more dynamic and collaborative narrative experience.
+### 🧠 **Intelligent & Automated Tools**
+- **Automated Combat Resolution:** A single `resolve_attack` tool fetches character stats, calculates dice pools, and resolves the entire attack-damage-soak sequence, reducing AI workload and errors.
+- **Rules-Aware Character Progression:** A dedicated `spend_experience` tool calculates and enforces the correct XP costs for improving traits, ensuring game balance.
+- **Dynamic Data Visualization:** Tools like `display_health` and `generate_character_sheet_html` offload complex formatting from the AI, providing rich, thematic feedback to the player.

 ## 🏗️ **Project Architecture**

 - **`game-state-server/`**: A SQLite-based server for persistent character data.
-Manages the universal character schema, resources (Blood, Gnosis, Rage, etc.), and damage states.
+Manages the universal character schema, resources, damage states, and contains the logic for XP costs and data visualization.
-- **`combat-engine-server/`**: A stateless mechanics engine that handles all dice rolls for the Storyteller System, including a streamlined combat resolver.
+- **`combat-engine-server/`**: A mechanics engine that handles all dice rolls and uses the game-state server to resolve complex actions like combat.

 ## 🛠️ **Prerequisites**

 **Roo Code Installation Required:**
 - Install from [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=RooVeterinaryInc.roo-cline)
-- Or via CLI: `code --install-extension RooVeterinaryInc.roo-cline`
-- Configure your AI provider (OpenAI, Anthropic, etc.).
-- Visit [Roo Code docs](https://docs.roocode.com) for setup details.
+- Configure your AI provider and visit [Roo Code docs](https://docs.roocode.com) for setup details.

 ## 🚀 **Quick Setup**